-Application forms are available from the Reference Desk.
+Application forms (PDF) are available from the Reference Desk.
 Permission is subject to approval of the city librarian or designated representative, who reserves the right to cancel any scheduled meetings.
 Availability may be checked by calling the Reference Desk to reserve the Friends Room or the LAMP Office to reserve the classrooms, but reservations are not confirmed until the application has been received and approved in writing.
 The meeting room application must be signed at least one week prior to the meeting or the reservation will be subject to cancellation.
 The library reserves the right to preempt any use for a library or city-sponsored event.
 In such rare instances, the library will put forth every reasonable effort to give ample advance notice of such preemption and to assist the group in reserving another date or meeting room.

 Liability insurance is required.
 User groups that are able may provide their own insurance coverage.
 A certificate naming the City of Monterey Park as additionally insured and an endorsement letter is required.
 The minimum coverage is $2,000,000 combined single limit ($1,000,000 combined single limit for events considered low hazard).